PHPirates/django-template/readme.md

 * (tip) If you already have a local website running, changing the port number allows you to keep things separate.

 # Deploying on an Ubuntu 16.04 server
-We will use a postgres database, gunicorn to serve the website, and nginx to 'reverse proxy' requests from outside to gunicorn.
+There are a lot of tutorials around, but I have noticed that instructions get obsolete very quickly, so preferably select the latest one you can find which uses exactly all the tools you want.
+For me that was the one I had to write myself, as below.

-It makes life easier if you also use PyCharm and supervisor to manage gunicorn.
+We will use a **postgres** database, **gunicorn** to serve the website, and **nginx** to 'reverse proxy' requests from outside to gunicorn.
-Make sure that your production settings are kept secret!
+It makes life easier if you also use **PyCharm** and **supervisor** to manage gunicorn.

 It is assumed that the server is already up and running and that you can execute `sudo` commands via SSH.

 * Set up login with a key pair.
 * Add your server to IntelliJ in Settings - Build, Execution, Deployment - Deployment, choose SFTP, enter the IP address of your server in SFTP host, specify user name and your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
-Also specify web server root url as `http://ipadress'.
+Also specify web server root url as `http://ipadress`.
 * Make the server the default one by clicking an icon a few to the right of the 'plus' you used to add the server.
 * You should now be able to ssh into your server with Tools - Start SSH Session (assigning a shortcut to this is a good idea).